Cottonmouth (Cornell Stokes)

-Cottonmouth (Cornell Stokes) is a supervillain appearing in American comic books published by Marvel Comics.
+Cornell Cottonmouth (Cornell Stokes) is a supervillain appearing in American comic books published by Marvel Comics.

 The character was portrayed by Mahershala Ali in the first season of the Marvel Cinematic Universe television series Luke Cage.

 Publication history

 The character first appeared in Luke Cage, Power Man #18 (June 1974) in a story written by Len Wein and drawn by George Tuska.
 Cornell Cottonmouth, or just Cottonmouth, started out as a drug kingpin in New York City.
 He was involved in the events that led to Luke Cage gaining super powers and becoming "Power Man".
 Cottonmouth tried to recruit Cage to his organization, but was ultimately knocked out and turned over to police by Cage.
-During the "Shadowland" storyline, Cottonmouth returned as part of Nightshade's gang, Flashmob where they come into conflict with Daredevil as well as a new Power Man, who, like his predecessor, knocked Cottonmouth out and turned him over to police.
+During the "Shadowland" storyline, Cottonmouth returned as part of Nightshade's gang, Flashmob, where they come into conflict with Daredevil as well as a new Power Man, who, like his predecessor, knocked Cottonmouth out and turned him over to police.

 Fictional character biography

 Not much is known about Cornell Cottonmouth's history except that he has established himself as a drug lord in New York.
 When Willis Stryker wanted to frame Carl Lucas, he stole a shipment of heroin from Cottonmouth's organization.

 Upon changing his name to Luke Cage, Carl decided to track down the drugs that were used to frame him.
 Cage used a number of informants in his search.
 The informant Flea was successful in his search yet his investigations were discovered.
 Before dying from the poisons inflicted on him by Cottonmouth's men, Flea managed to inform Cage of his discovery.
 Upon learning who sent Flea to infiltrate his organization, Cottonmouth got the idea of recruiting Cage to his organization.
 He sent his trademark snakes to Luke's office "to show him that he means business."
 Cottonmouth then sent his henchmen Mike and Ike to make an offer to Luke.
 Luke managed to take out the snakes and defeat Mike and Ike.
 Mike ended up snitching to Luke where Cottonmouth was located.
 Luke agreed to join Cottonmouth's organization (to learn where his records were kept).
-Cottonmouth then began to test Cage's loyalty by sending him to steal a shipment of heroin from the rival crimeboss, Morgan.
+Cottonmouth then began to test Cage's loyalty by sending him to steal a shipment of heroin from the rival crime boss, Morgan.
 After Cage's success, he earned Cottonmouth's trust and began working for him until Cottonmouth caught Cage attempting to steal his records.
 Cottonmouth attacked Luke and was assisted by his henchman Slick.
 Cage then knocked Cottonmouth into Slick who fell out a window to his death.
 When Cottonmouth stated that the supposed records were in Slick's mind, Luke slammed Cottonmouth into an oak desk where Cottonmouth fell unconscious.
 Cage then called the police to come pick up Cottonmouth.